MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/ignore-transaction-types.md

 1. Go to **Sales and marketing** \> **Sales orders** \> **All sales orders**.
 1. Select an existing sales order or create a new one.
-1. If you'd like to exclude the entire order from master planning, follow these steps: <!--KFM: Does this override each line setting, or just establish the default for new lines? -->
+1. If you'd like to exclude the entire order from master planning, follow these steps.
+The settings here establish defaults for new lines, but don't override existing lines.
     1. Open the **Header** tab.
     1. On the **Master planning** FastTab, set **Exclude from master planning** to *Yes*.
 1. If you'd like to exclude one or more order lines from master planning, follow these steps: